vonZuben/pvk/README.md

 # 🛠️ Build

+Minimum Supported Rust Version: 1.75.0 (using `impl Trait` in traits)

 The recommended way to build is to install the [VulkanSDK](https://vulkan.lunarg.com/sdk/home) for your system, and ensure that the `VULKAN_SDK` or `VK_SDK_PATH` environment variables are set.
 Then run `cargo run --example one` from the workspace root.
 This should build and run a simple example program that makes use of all the currently implemented